Why Traditional Budgeting Fails High Earners (And What to do Instead)

 Budgeting makes perfect sense–in theory–but rarely works for most of us, especially high earners.
 By the end of the month, your checking account is usually as empty as a politician’s promise.

-It’s not for lack of discipline.
-You wouldn’t have gotten as far as you have in your career if you weren’t on top of your sh*t.
 The problem lies in the very foundation of how we were taught (if we were that lucky) to manage money.
 The concept of budgeting ignores obvious observations that Duke Professor, Dan Ariely, makes in his NYT bestseller, Predictably Irrational.

 This "licensing" effect, as Ariely calls it, translates directly to budgeting.
 We might diligently track expenses for a week or two, feeling proud of our financial restraint.
 But then, that feeling of virtue can lead to a "reward" purchase, a little splurge that throws the whole budget off track.